California mayors ask lawmakers to offer more tax breaks to Hollywood

-LOS ANGELES (Reuters) - Legislation to expand California’s tax credits for movie and TV projects will help make the state competitive against other states that are drawing big-budget productions, mayors for large cities said in a letter to lawmakers released on Tuesday.
+LOS ANGELES, May 13 (Reuters) - Legislation to expand California’s tax credits for movie and TV projects will help make the state competitive against other states that are drawing big-budget productions, mayors for large cities said in a letter to lawmakers released on Tuesday.

 On large film productions, the bill would make up to $100 million in qualified expenditures eligible for tax credits.
 It also would bring television pilots into the program.